-If the white collar worker is on leave of absence for an extended period, the company deregisters the white collar worker.
+If the employee is on leave of absence for an extended period, the employer deregisters them.

-Leave of absence can be equated with worked time when it comes to qualifying periods in the career readjustment agreement.
-Leave of absence can be equated with worked time when it comes to qualifying periods in the career readjustment agreement.
+Leave of absence can be equated with worked time when it comes to qualifying periods in the agreement on transition.

+Leave of absence can be equated with worked time when it comes to qualifying periods in the agreement on transition.

-A white collar worker who has statutory leave for studies is not covered by AGL, and the company therefore deregisters the employee.
-If the white collar worker is entitled to receive a study grant or a study allowance during their study leave, TGL applies with an extended post-employment cover.
-The cover applies for the same number of months that the white collar worker has been employed, although not more than 24 months.
-There is also standard post-employment cover of three months.
+A white collar worker who has statutory leave for studies is not covered by TGL, and the employer therefore deregisters the employee.
+If they are entitled to receive a study grant or a study allowance during their study leave, TGL applies with an extended post-employment cover.
+The cover applies for the same number of months that they have been employed, although not more than 24 months.
+There is also standard post-employment cover of three months

-Even if the white collar worker is on leave of absence, the insurance cover for TGL applies.
+Even if the employee is on leave of absence, the insurance cover for TGL applies.